 Hormonal acne is a real thing and can be the toughest to deal with.
 It often shows up in that painful, terrible under the skin acne lump situation that is impossible to do anything about.
 And what you should do when you get one of those is to LEAVE IT ALONE and let it run it’s course.

 The age old trick: Visine!
 It really works and our dermatologist confirmed that!
 It helps to reduce inflammation and redness.
 She also said to NEVER pick….and only pop if the zit in question is VERY ready to go- don’t go digging!
 She also recommends a salicylic acid drying cream like or one like La Roche’s acne spot treatment to spot treat without drying out the whole face.
 She also said that if you get one before an important event, your dermatologist can also give it a cortisone shot to make it go away faster!
 I have done this a couple of times and I SWEAR by it!
 It really works and helps that pesky little guy go away SO fast.
 So, form a good relationship with your doctor so that in a time of need they can squeeze you in!
+On a side note, if you don’t already visit a dermatologist, you need to!
+Whether you’re looking for an upper east side dermatologist or one more local to your area, it’s important that you have regular visits so you can talk about any skin problems you have.
+Particularly if you suffer from acne.
 However, is this the only option for treating acne fast?
 You can read about acne cysts and whether cortisone shots are really the only way of getting rid of your acne at reneeloureau.com.

 She talked about IPL laser treatments and microneedling as ways to help prevent breakouts…and she swears by them!
 I do microneedling and am writing a post all about it going up next week, so look out for that!
 As for lasers- ask your dermatologist which would work for your skin conditions!
 They can really work wonders.
 I have never done one but am totally open to it in the future!
 Aside from these procedures, daily cleansing and weekly exfoliation are both super important.
 I love this clay mask too!
 It is so great for cleaning out your pores!